zfanli/blog/README.md

 # Richard Zg

+*2018/12/13*

+The things seem like a little bit complicated.

+The `VuePress` is really useful, but its document does not look like easy to understand.

+Its old version is featureless, and the new version is still in alpha phase.

+Finally, fortunately, the Vue.js is also a powerful framework, I can use it to build a simple SPA site first.

+And then, let me complete it with VuePress or other tools gradually.

 *2018/11/25*

-I have to update this README for some commits to beautify my github dashboard XD.
+I have to update this README just for make a commit to beautify my dashboard XD.

-I found a solution for static site comment, the `gitalk` library.
+I finally found out a solution for static site comment support, it's the `gitalk`.

-It's means I can get a almost full features blog if I use VuePress + gitalk to deploy my blog on GitHub Pages service!
+It means I can get a almost full features blog just use VuePress + gitalk to build my blog!

-It's amazing!
+Amazing!

 What a useful tool!

-I have to do some samples to be familiar with that tool.
+I'll going to do some practices with it.

-And then, my blog will be built base on VuePress + gitalk!

 Give me more time!